MarynaShavlak/itbanda-module-2--lesson-4/README.md

   user-friendly.
 By reducing friction in the order placement process, it encourages more users to take action, ultimately driving conversions and increasing customer satisfaction.

+  ### Smooth Scroll to Top ⬆️:

+  Our website features a custom animated arrow button.
+When clicked, it delivers a visually pleasing and smooth scrolling experience, swiftly guiding users back to the top of the site.
+This button's design is thoughtfully optimized for mobile devices, ensuring a seamless and engaging interaction.
+It enhances user navigation by providing a quick way to return to the top of the page, especially on long-scrolling pages.
+It improves overall user experience and ease of site exploration, making it a valuable addition to our project.

   ### Error Notification and Field Validation ❌: